lois-lee/IDD-Fa18-Lab1/README.md

 Brown, Black, Brown, Gold

 **b.
 What do you have to do to light your LED?**
 Hook the pushbutton up to power, put the positive end of the LED to the other end of the pushbutton, attach the 100 ohm resistor from the remaining end of the LED to ground.
+Push the button to connect the LED to the power source.

 ## Part C. Blink a LED using Arduino